 The step-through frame design will make this model a good e-bike for older riders as the easy entry and low standover height will make getting on or off the bike a doddle!
 I haven’t had a chance to ride one of these yet, but looking at the spec, I’d say it’s well worth considering.

 2. Accolmile Road E-Bike

 The internal battery is 360Wh and uses quality Samsung cells, and there is a proven and reliable Bafang rear hub motor.
-Brakes are Zoom mechanical disc brakes and gearing is Shimano 7-speed.
-If you’re after a lighter electric bike for fitness riding, commuting or shorter journey’s this looks just the ticket!
+The brakes are Zoom mechanical disc brakes and gearing is Shimano 7-speed.
+If you’re after a lighter electric bike for fitness riding, commuting or a shorter journey this looks just the ticket!

 3. Accolmile Antelope Trekking City E-Bike